aws-samples/serverless-patterns/appsync-dynamodb/README.md

 # AWS AppAync to Amazon DynamoDB

-This pattern creates an AppSync API with a schems and a resolver to a DynamoDB table.
+This pattern creates an AppSync API with a schema and a resolver to a DynamoDB table.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland/patterns/appsync-dynamodb
+Learn more about this pattern at ServerlessLand Patterns: https://serverlessland/patterns/appsync-dynamodb

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.